Challenges of Generating Structurally Diverse Graphs: Algorithms for diversity optimization

 Let us prove the statement for each of the diversity measures.

 \paragraph{Average} Suppose $\max\limits_{G_1,G_2 \in \hat S} D(G_1, G_2) = d$ and this maximum is achieved for $G_1 = V_1, G_2 = V_2$ for some $V_1, V_2 \in \hat S$.

-Since all pairwise distances between the elements of $\bar {S} \subset \hat{S}$ are less than or equal to $d,$ the average pairwise distance between the elements of $\bar {S}$ is also less than or equal to $d$.
-That is, $\div(\bar{S}) \le d.$ Therefore, to prove the theorem it is enough to prove that for the greedily picked $S$ we have $\div(S) \ge \frac{d}{2}.$ We prove it by induction on $N$, which is the size of the set $S$.
-The base case $N=1$ is trivial.
+Since all pairwise distances between the elements of $\bar {S} \subset \hat{S}$ are less than or equal to $d$, the average pairwise distance between the elements of $\bar {S}$ is also less than or equal to $d$.
+That is, $\div(\bar{S}) \le d$.
+Therefore, to prove the theorem it is sufficient to prove that for the greedily picked $S$ we have $\div(S) \ge \frac{d}{2}$.
+We prove it by induction on $N$, which is the size of the set $S$.
+The base case $N=2$ is trivial, since for every element there exists a second element at distance more than or equal to $\frac{d}{2}$ (by the triangle inequality, one of the ends of any diameter can serve as such a element).